Des Moines Water Quality at a Glance

 Frequently Asked Questions

-Is Des Moines’ tap water safe to drink?
+Is Des Moines’ tap water safe to drink in 2026?

-Yes, Des Moines Water Works’ tap water meets all federal and state drinking water standards.
+Yes, Des Moines Water Works’ tap water meets all federal and state drinking water standards in 2026.
 The utility conducts rigorous daily testing and operates three advanced treatment facilities with multiple barriers to ensure water safety.

 DMWW treats water from the Des Moines and Raccoon Rivers using comprehensive processes including softening, filtration, disinfection, and when necessary, nitrate removal.
-The utility maintains compliance with EPA regulations and provides transparent water quality reporting to all customers.
-In 2008, Des Moines was even recognized by Forbes.com as having the best city drinking water in the United States.
+The utility maintains compliance with EPA regulations and provides transparent water quality reporting to all customers through its annual Consumer Confidence Report.
+While agricultural runoff continues to challenge source water quality, DMWW consistently produces safe treated drinking water through its advanced treatment infrastructure.
+For comparison, see how Minneapolis and Kansas City manage similar Midwestern water quality challenges.

-What are nitrates and why are they a concern?
+What are nitrates and why are they a concern for Des Moines?

-Nitrates are naturally occurring compounds that enter Des Moines’ water sources primarily through agricultural runoff from fertilizers and livestock operations throughout Iowa’s intensive farming regions.
+Nitrates are naturally occurring compounds that enter Des Moines’ water sources primarily through agricultural runoff from fertilisers and livestock operations throughout Iowa’s intensive farming regions.

 Does Des Moines have lead service lines?

-Des Moines Water Works has identified some privately-owned lead service lines in older areas of the city and has launched a pilot replacement program in the King Irving and River Bend neighborhoods.
+Des Moines Water Works has identified privately-owned lead service lines in older areas of the city and operates an ongoing replacement programme aligned with new EPA Lead and Copper Rule requirements.

-While there is no lead in the water DMWW produces or when it leaves the treatment plants, some older homes may have lead service lines connecting the water main to the home.
-These are owned by the property owner, but DMWW offers free replacement for eligible homeowners in pilot program areas.
-The utility has been notifying property owners by mail about their service line material and encourages residents to contact (515) 283-8700 or lead@dmww.com for more information about testing and replacement programs.
+While there is no lead in the water DMWW produces or in water as it leaves treatment plants, some older homes may have lead service lines connecting the water main to the building.
+These are owned by the property, but DMWW offers free replacement for eligible homeowners through its programme.
+The utility continues to notify affected property owners by mail and encourages residents to contact (515) 283-8700 or lead@dmww.com for testing and replacement information.
+The EPA’s updated Lead and Copper Rule Improvements require all water systems to complete a full service line inventory and accelerate replacements — DMWW is actively working toward compliance with these 2026 requirements.
+Visit our water quality hub to learn more about lead in drinking water nationwide.

 Contaminants of Concern